 Contract survey companies largely recruit via agencies.
-Specialist recruitment agencies such as Atlas Professionals rarely handle first vacancies but may prove useful once experience has been gained.
+Specialist recruitment agencies, such as Atlas Professionals, rarely handle first vacancies but may prove useful once you've gained experience.

 Speculative applications are worth considering.
-For contact details, see The Hydrographic Society UK (THS UK) list of members.
+For contact details, see The Hydrographic Society list of members.
 Use your personal network of previous employers or contacts made through work experience or project work.

 - safety at sea.